peterhinch/micropython-radio/async-radio-pickle/README.md

 [here](https://github.com/micropython/micropython-lib).
 Then recursively copy the contents of ``~/.micropython/lib`` to the target hardware.

+# Test Programs

+These assume a pair of Pyboards with nrf24l01+ radios.
+The config file ``myconfig.py`` should be edited to reflect your SPI bus number and pins used for the radio's csn and ce pins.

+ * ``simple_test.py`` Basic test.
+ * ``as_rp_test.py`` Shows statistics on duplicated and missing messages along with RAM usage.

 # The Channel class

 This is the means of accessing the radio link.
-The link is half-duplex, consequently there is an inherent asymmetry in that only one end (the master) can transmit spontaneously.
+The link is half-duplex, consequently there is an inherent asymmetry inasmuch as only one end (termed the master) can transmit spontaneously.
 The slave only transmits in response to receiving from the master.
 The ``Channel`` class hides this asymmetry and provides a similar interface to each end of the link enabling both ends to send unsolicited messages.

 It should be noted that this flexibility and ease of use comes at a price in